markfinger/webpack-build/README.md

 requests will be served from memory until a compiler invalidates it.
 To avoid webpack's slow startup, cached output is also written to disk.

-When serving cached data, a compiler is spun up in the background so that the cache only has to serve data until the compiler has completed.
-Once the compiler's ready, webpack's incremental compilation provides fast rebuilds.

 To avoid serving stale data, the cache tracks file dependencies, package dependencies, and the emitted assets.
 Whenever cached data is available, the following checks occur before serving it: